anarch-rule/7Cipher/README.md

 A Python based brain vault system for encrypting and decrypting text data using 7 zip.

 ## Getting Started
 Download or clone this repo.
-If running on windows, .bat file and associated shortcuts are included, simpling copy them to the desktop for use.
+If running on windows, .bat file and associated shortcuts are included.

 ### Prerequisites